ravigajul/PostmanForMe/README.md

 			ii.
 In headers automatically Authorization : <base64 encoded string equivalent of Basic  username:password is generated>
 				Ex: Basic postman:password get converted to Basic cG9zdG1hbjpwYXNzd29yZA==
 	Note: Encoding/Decoding can be checked at https://codebeautify.org/base64-decode
+## Random Variables in postman
+In the request body type {{$ you will see a list of pre-defined random variables that can be used.
+## PUT Vs PATCH
+PUT will replace the entire item, Patch will update certain properties of an item.
 # Important Resources
 https://postman-quick-reference-guide.readthedocs.io/en/latest/cheatsheet.html
 https://designer.mocky.io/design